cloudknox/terraform-provider-cloudknox/documentation/provider/resources/resource_cloudknox_role_policy/gcp/resource_cloudknox_role_policy_gcp_activity_users.md

 #### Output

-An `google_project_iam_custom_role` resource is outputted to a file `./user-activity-gcp-role.tf` containing the following Terraform Resource.
+A `google_project_iam_custom_role` resource is outputted to a file `./user-activity-gcp-role.tf` containing the following Terraform Resource.
 Policies are named automatically according to the response from the CloudKnox API.

 ```terraform
 resource "google_project_iam_custom_role" "user-activity-gcp-role" {